 Review summary: Canon G9 X vs Sony A6000

 So what conclusions can be drawn?
-Is the Canon G9 X better than the Sony A6000 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Canon G9 X or the Sony A6000 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).